 To take advantage of the claim withdrawal procedure, taxpayers should carefully follow the special instructions at IRS.gov/withdrawmyerc, summarized below.

 Taxpayers whose professional payroll company filed their ERC claim should consult with the payroll company.
-The payroll company may need to submit the withdrawal request for the taxpayer, depending on whether the taxpayer’s ERC claim was filed individually or batched with others.
+Depending on whether the taxpayer’s ERC claim was filed individually or batched with others, the payroll company may need to submit the withdrawal request for the taxpayer.

-Employers who have been notified they are under audit can send the withdrawal request to the assigned examiner or respond to the audit notice if no examiner has been assigned.
+Employers notified they are under audit can send the withdrawal request to the assigned examiner or respond to the audit notice if no examiner has been assigned.

 Those who received a refund check, but haven’t cashed or deposited it, can still withdraw their claim.
 They should mail the voided check with their withdrawal request using the instructions at IRS.gov/withdrawmyerc.